testit-tms/adapters-python/testit-adapter-pytest/README.md

 `testrunID` - id of the created test-run in TMS instance
 `testrun_name` - parameter for specifying the name of test-run in TMS instance
+`testit_mode` - Set operation mode with Test-run
 `testit_proxy` - parameter for configuring proxy for sending requests

 > testrunID and testrun_name are optional.
 If it's not provided than it create automatically.
+> testit_mode  are optional:
+> 0 - with filtering autotests by launch\'s suite in Test IT (Default)
+> 1 - without filtering autotests by launch\'s suite in Test IT
 > testit_proxy are optional.
 It enables debug mode.

 ### Tags